leonbegiristain/FoodVolume/README.md

 ### How to run

-Relevant details before running the code.
+We have only tested the pipeline on windows and all the binaries are for windows.

+How to prepare data to run the code:
  - If you want to run the code using a video, the video should be placed in the ./videos/ folder.
 If running with images, they should be placed on ./images/.
  - If running with video, a reference image using the phone that took the video should be placed on ./reference-images/ and the "reference_path" variable should be adjusted accordingly.
  - The company, model name and sensor width should be written in ./sensor_width_database/sensor_width_camera_database.txt as written on the reference image metadata.